Skip to content

 #4.
 Thinking the target audience is simply a statistic.

 #5.
-More time is spent on strategy than creativity.
+Spending more time on strategy than on creativity.

 #6.
-People brainstorm without any tools, games or props.
+Brainstorming without any tools, games or props – or food!

 #7.
 Forcing people to brainstorm in the same way.

 #8.
-We too often listen to our negative inner voice.
+Listening too often to our negative inner voice.

 Also, some additional points on the 10 qualities of a good brainstorm facilitator.

 #9.
-People get too close to their clients, their issues, and worst of all, their politics.
+Getting too close to the clients, their issues and – worst of all – their politics.

 Also, a follow-up post: Is Knowledge Helpful or Hurtful?

-Obviously, these are my opinions, but I’d love to hear about any common errors made that affects the quality of brainstorming and creativity internally in your organization or involving the client.
+Obviously, these are all my opinion, but I’d love to hear about any common mistakes in brainstorming that affected the quality of your own ideation sessions, either inside your organisation or involving an external client.

-Please feel free to comment if you have any ideas to add, either below on this introduction page, or any of the following posts.
+Please feel free to comment below, or on any of the specific posts.
 Enjoy!

 No comment yet, add your voice below!